 Under most building contracts, the architect or engineer is required to issue certificates1.
 In the nineteenth and early twentieth centuries it was common for contracts to provide that, in the case of dispute, the architect or engineer was also to act as arbitrator2.
 Such provisions are now uncommon, if not unknown.
 A court would, it is thought, nowadays require very clear words to conclude that the contract was intended to confer such powers upon an architect or engineer3.

-The granting of certificates under a building contract is not an arbitration or award within the meaning of the
+The granting of certificates under a building contract is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.